 Some occult texts suggest that Iblis’s power peaks during Mars’s retrograde or when Scorpio is dominant in the night sky.
 However, Islamic theology warns against engaging in such astrological practices due to their association with Sihr.

 Iblis’s primary element is fire, as stated in the Quran (55:15), symbolizing his creation from smokeless fire and his passionate, destructive nature.
-Fire manifests in his appearances, whether as a blazing figure, a smoky entity, or a horned being with fiery eyes, as described in folklore.
+Fire manifests in his appearances, whether as a blazing monster, a smoky entity, or a horned being with fiery eyes, as described in folklore.
 This element reflects his ability to inflame human desires, such as pride, anger, and envy, driving them toward sin.

-Unlike water-based jinn (Marid), who manipulate emotions, or earth-based Jann, who embody stability, fire highlights Iblis’s chaotic and untamed essence.
+Unlike water-based Jinn (Marid), who manipulate emotions, or earth-based Jann, who embody stability, fire highlights Iblis’s chaotic and untamed essence.
 In Islamic folklore, his fiery nature is associated with desolate, heat-scorched places, such as deserts, where he whispers to travelers or lures them into danger.
+Fire also contrasts with the divine light of angels, emphasizing Iblis’s opposition to holiness and his role as a force of spiritual destruction.

 Colors, Numbers, and Crystals